GrimDocDimes/zynq-cnn-fpga/README.md

 ## License

-This project is licensed under the MIT License - see LICENSE file for details.
+This project is open source and available for educational and research purposes.

 ## Contributors